Golden Horseshoe

 Weather policy

-Courses operate through drizzle and overcast conditions; suspension requires lightning or standing water.
+Courses operate through drizzle and overcast conditions; Suspension requires lightning or standing water.

 Common mistakes